Prudential Onshore Portfolio Bond

 Are you an existing customer?

-If you are an existing customer and looking to make changes to your investment, please speak with your Financial Adviser or call our Service Centre on 0800 000 000.
+If you are an existing customer and looking to make changes to your investment, please speak with your financial adviser or call our Service Centre on 0800 000 000.
 Lines are open Monday to Friday between 8.30am and 6pm.
+We might record your call to make sure our service is up to standard.

 A trust that pools together customers' money, allowing them to increase their investment options, therefore potentially reducing the risk.
 Unit trusts issue units, unlike OEICs which issue shares.